Dr Richard Brown

 - Location: 6.G.20 Cavendish Road House 6

-I come from Weston-super-Mare, studied at the local Grammar School and won a place to read English at University College, London, taking advantage of a student exchange to study at Dartmouth College in the USA during my penultimate year there.
+I come from Weston-super-Mare, studied at the local Grammar School and won a place to read English at University College, London, taking advantage of a student exchange to study at Dartmouth College in the USA during my penultimate undergraduate year there.

 As a finalist at UCL I was Morley Medal winner and carried on to do my PhD there on Joyce in the newly establshed James Joyce Centre in the UCL library which was set up by Frank Kermode, my supervisor Michael Mason and the Joyce Estate.
 I started my university teaching career there as Quain Student.
 When in London I also taught for the Extra-Mural Department of London University as well as sub-editing and writing book reviews for the Sunday Times and Times Literary Supplement and I taught for the Open University in Cambridge and East Anglia.